youndon/Sky/app/src/main/java/com/example/sky/lessons/Lesson 8: Jetpack Compose Navigation.md

 ## [7.
 Testing Navigation in Compose](https://developer.android.com/codelabs/jetpack-compose-navigation?continue=https%3A%2F%2Fdeveloper.android.com%2Fcourses%2Fpathways%2Fcompose%23codelab-https%3A%2F%2Fdeveloper.android.com%2Fcodelabs%2Fjetpack-compose-navigation#6)

-**Note:** This codelab does not teach the Compose testing basics.
+**com.example.sky.database.Note:** This codelab does not teach the Compose testing basics.
 To learn these, visit the Compose Testing [docs](https://developer.android.com/jetpack/compose/testing) or [codelab](https://developer.android.com/codelabs/jetpack-compose-testing).
 To learn more about advanced testing of navigation code, such as using the `TestNavHostController`, visit the [Test Navigation](https://developer.android.com/guide/navigation/navigation-testing) guide.

 From the beginning of this codelab we made sure not to pass the `navController` directly into any composables, but instead you passed callbacks as parameters.
 This means that all your composables are individually testable.
 But you also can test the entire `NavHost`, and that's what this step is all about.
 To test individual Composable functions, make sure to check out the [Testing in Jetpack Compose](https://developer.android.com/codelabs/jetpack-compose-testing) codelab.